Nokia Siemens Networks aims for No.2 slot in U.S. market

 GLOBAL TOP THREE

-The group's renewed vigour in the United States - sales in North America rose 20 percent last year to 1.294 billion euros - could increase pressure on loss-making Alcatel-Lucent ALUA.PA, the second-biggest network gear supplier in the U.S. market after Ericsson.
+The group's renewed vigor in the United States - sales in North America rose 20 percent last year to 1.294 billion euros - could increase pressure on loss-making Alcatel-Lucent, the second-biggest network gear supplier in the U.S. market after Ericsson.

 Suri is confident that NSN can cope with the fierce competition and stagnant spending by global telecom operators.